SuprajaBekkem/UMBC-DATA606-Capstone/docs/proposal.md

 - **Bias mitigation**: Algorithms to anonymize personal data (name, gender, etc.) to reduce unconscious bias.
 - **Candidate recommendations**: Suggest alternative job roles for candidates who may be more suitable for different roles within the organization.
 - **Real-time feedback and collaboration**: Allow recruiters to interact and collaborate within the app to refine the resume ranking process.
-- **Integration with ATS**: Seamless integration with Applicant Tracking Systems to make the solution part of a broader recruitment pipeline.

 By continuously enhancing the features and scalability of this application, the platform has the potential to become a go-to tool for organizations seeking efficient and unbiased resume screening solutions.